imtdeepak/aws-rest-elasticsearch/README.md

 This process takes time and depends on csv file size and network speed.

-2. Now the data is loaded and we need to search this For this I have created a Java Lambda and which is being invoked by Amazon API Gateway
+2. Now the data is loaded and we need to search this For this I have created a Java Lambda and which is being invoked by Amazon API Gateway.

+For creating the lambda function I used the aws lambda plugin for eclipse which creates the basic project with the test framework with TestContext and TestUtils already created.

 ### Command to test this
 ```